 If you’ve ever done much painting you’ll know that one of the biggest pet peeves is how messy paint cans can be – especially after pouring from the can into the roller tray.
 We can’t tell you how many times we’ve put a lid back on a can, hammered the lid tight only to have paint spurt out from where the lid seals to the can.
 However, Behr’s new pouring spot is a game-changer and the single best innovation in painting in recent years.
 No more drips since the paint cans have a pouring spout that easily attaches/detaches (here) from the lid eliminating the usual paint can messiness.
 Like we said, GAME-CHANGER!

-And that’s a wrap for this paint project
+And that’s a wrap for this paint project on why we love and use Behr Dynasty and Behr Marquee Paint

 When working on a house and given the number of upgrades you’d ideally like to make, it’s sometimes tempting to take shortcuts and use less expensive products.
 But after using BEHR MARQUEE Interior Paint, and BEHR DYNASTY Interior Paint, the walls in our bedroom look like they are fresh walls from a recent remodel.